+II.B.3.d)

-II.B.3.d) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.4.
-C ore Faculty ar th m ore faculty members must have a significant role in the education nd supervision of fellows and must devote a significant portion of eir entire effort to fellow education and/or administration, and ust, as a component of their activities, teach, evaluate, and provide ormative feedback to fellows. ^(Core) education.
-They supp assessing curriculum competence in the su broad knowledge of a nt: Core faculty members are critical to the success of fellow bort the program leadership in developing, implementing, and and in assessing fellows' progress toward achievement of abspecialty.
-Core faculty members should be selected for their and involvement in the program, permitting them to effectively , including completion of the annual ACGME Faculty Survey.
-II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) The core faculty must include at least one certified child and adolescent psychiatrist. ^(Core) II.B.4.d) In addition to the program director, there must be at least one core faculty member certified by the ABPN in the subspecialty.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
 (Core)

+II.B.4.
+Core Faculty

+Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
+(Core)

+Background and Intent: Core faculty members are critical to the success of fellow education.
+They support the program leadership in developing, implementing, and assessing curriculum and in assessing fellows' progress toward achievement of competence in the subspecialty.
+Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program, including completion of the annual ACGME Faculty Survey.

+II.B.4.a) Core faculty members must be designated by the program director.
+(Core)

+II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core)

+II.B.4.c)

+There must be at least two core physician faculty members who are orthopaedic surgeons with experience in foot and ankle orthopaedics, including the program director, who have ABOS or AOBOS certification in orthopaedic surgery, have completed a fellowship in foot and ankle orthopaedic surgery, and are actively involved in the education and supervision of fellows during the 12 months of accredited education.
+(Core)

 II.C.
-Program Coordinator II.C.1.
+Program Coordinator

+II.C.1.
 There must be administrative support for program coordination.
 (Core)